fitfab/fed-profile/README.md

 * Implement the singleton pattern with one public method **init**

 * The **init** method should call a private method **bindEvents**, which will bound click events to links and header

+**The required functionality:**

+* When click on the link update the header with the link text

+* When click on the header reset its text with "Front End Profile"